ijl/orjson/README.md

 # orjson

 orjson is a fast, correct JSON library for Python.
-It benchmarks as the fastest Python library for JSON and is more correct than the standard json library or third-party libraries.
+It [benchmarks](#performance) as the fastest Python library for JSON and is more correct than the standard json library or third-party libraries.

-Its serialization performance is 2.5x to 9.5x the nearest other library and 4x to 12x the standard library.
-Its deserialization performance is 1.2x to 1.3x the nearest other library and 1.4x to 2x the standard library.
+Its serialization performance on fixtures of real data is 2.5x to 9.5x the nearest other library and 4x to 12x the standard library.
+Its deserialization performance on the same fixtures is 1.2x to 1.3x the nearest other library and 1.4x to 2x the standard library.

-It differs in behavior from other Python JSON libraries in supporting datetimes, not supporting subclasses without a `default` hook, serializing UTF-8 to bytes rather than escaped ASCII (e.g., "好" rather than "\\\u597d") by default, having strict UTF-8 conformance, having strict JSON conformance on NaN/Infinity/-Infinity, having an option for strict JSON conformance on 53-bit integers, not supporting pretty printing, and not supporting all standard library options.
+Its features and drawbacks compared to other Python JSON libraries:

+* serializes `datetime`, `date`, and `time` instances to RFC 3339 format, a subset of ISO 8601
+* serializes to `bytes` rather than `str`
+* serializes `str` without escaping unicode to ASCII, e.g., "好" rather than "\\\u597d"
+* serializes `float` 10x faster and deserializes twice as fast as other libraries
+* serializes arbitrary types using a `default` hook
+* does not support subclasses, requiring use of `default`
+* has strict UTF-8 conformance, more correct than the standard library
+* has strict JSON conformance in not supporting Nan/Infinity/-Infinity
+* has an option for strict JSON conformance on 53-bit integers with default support for 64-bit
+* does not support pretty printing
+* does not support sorting `dict` by keys
+* does not provide `load()` or `dump()` functions for reading/writing from file-like objects

 orjson supports CPython 3.5, 3.6, 3.7, and 3.8.
 It distributes wheels for Linux,
 macOS, and Windows.
 The manylinux1 wheel differs from PEP 513 in requiring